If you have been diagnosed with gum disease, you may have many questions and concerns surrounding your future health, such as these:

 - How much will it cost to treat gum disease?

-Being diagnosed with gum disease can be a scary thing.
-According to recent findings from the Centers for Disease Control and Prevention (CDC), half of Americans aged 30 or older have periodontitis, the more advanced form of periodontal disease (also known as gum disease).
+Being diagnosed with this can be a scary thing.
+According to recent findings from the Centers for Disease Control and Prevention (CDC), half of Americans aged 30 or older have periodontitis, the more advanced form of periodontal disease.
 This equals approximately 64.7 million Americans.

-Below, we’ll answer some common questions and concerns posed by those who have been diagnosed with gum disease to give you some peace of mind and next steps about your gum disease and overall health.
+Below, we’ll answer some common questions and concerns posed by those who have been diagnosed with gum disease to give you some peace of mind and next steps about your dental and overall health.

 “Researchers [have discovered] new reasons to brush and floss.
 A healthy mouth may help you ward off medical disorders.
 The flip side?
 An unhealthy mouth, especially if you have gum disease, may increase your risk of serious health problems such as heart attack, stroke, poorly controlled diabetes and preterm labor.”